 - 200 ml (4/5 cup) evaporated milk

-- 2 tbsp cornflour, mixed into a paste with 1-2 tbsp milk
+- 2 Tbsp cornflour (cornstarch), mixed into a paste with 1-2 tbsp milk

 - finely crushed seeds of 2 cardamoms

-- 2 tsp of rose syrup diluted in 1 tbsp water (optional)
+- 2 tsp of rose syrup diluted in 1 Tbsp water (optional topping)

 - Combine both types of milk and the sugar in a heavy based saucepan or milk pan and stir to mix.

 - Bring to boil on medium heat, stirring once or twice to help the sugar dissolve.
 Watch it carefully as boiling milk will suddenly rise up!

 - Keep stirring for 2 minutes until it thickens to the consistency of very thick custard.
 Shouldn't take more than 2 minutes.

 - Take it off the heat, add the rose/orange water (whatever you're using) and crushed cardamom and stir.

 - Pour into serving dishes/cups and place in the fridge to cool for at least 3 hours.
 It will thicken when cold.
 If you are going to chill it overnight, cover the cups/dishes with cling film or saucers to prevent the Mahalabia from absorbing any smells but also to stop the surface from becoming dry.

 - To serve, drizzle the rose syrup over it (if using) and sprinkle with nuts.